top of page

 That trade-off made perfect sense at the time.
 But it has a cost that compounds over decades:

-You lose access to your own preferences.
+You gradually lose access to your own preferences.

 These trade-offs aren't random — they're shaped by how the brain develops in childhood.
 The neural circuits for emotional regulation, self-expression, and social safety are built through interaction with caregivers.
 When those interactions teach the child that accommodation is the price of love, the brain wires accordingly — and those circuits become the default operating system for decades.